Nuix/discover-extension-sdk/API.md

 ### .DocumentSelection
 Document selection in Ringtail is tied to a [result set].
-This means that documents cannot be selected if there is no active [result set], and they cannot be selected UNLESS they are present in the active [result set]!
-Subscribe to the [ActiveDocument](#activedocument-1) event to be notified on change.
+This means that documents cannot be selected if there is no active [result set], and they cannot be selected UNLESS they are present in the active [result set].
+Subscribe to the [DocumentSelection](#documentselection-1) event to be notified on change.

 #### .get() ⇒ <[Promise]>
 - returns: A promise resolving to an object with these properties: